9 smart ways to learn Italian vocabulary efficiently and fast

 6. I MAKE REPETITION A PRIORITY

-To learn Italian vocabulary efficiently, you need to design a strategy to review what you have actually studied.
+To learn Italian vocabulary efficiently, you need to design a strategy to review what you have studied.
 Our brain learns through repetition and repetition is when the magic happens.
 As a rule, you need to make sure that what you have learned previously won’t fade, thus making your efforts vane.

 What strategy do I use to overcome fading memory when learning new collocations?